 In this section, we prove that matroid polytopes are class reconstructible from their graphs.
 Furthermore, we show that they are neither class reconstructible from their dual graphs nor reconstructible from their graphs.
 We begin by presenting Algorithm~\ref{algo:label}, which computes a (valid) labelling from a basis exchange graph if it exists.

-\begin{proposition} Algorithm~\ref{algo:label} decides whether a graph with $n$ nodes is a basis exchange graph of a matroid and returns a valid labelling of a graph if it exits in $O(n^3)$ steps. \end{proposition} \begin{proof} The graph with exactly one node and no edges is a basis exchange graph of a matroid.
-To avoid the situation that there are no edges we restrict our self's to the situation where $G$ is a connected graph with $n>1$ nodes.
+\begin{proposition} Algorithm~\ref{algo:label} decides whether a graph with $n$ nodes is a basis exchange graph of a matroid, and if it is then the algorithm returns a valid labelling of the graph in $O(n^3)$ steps. \end{proposition} \begin{proof} The graph with exactly one node and no edges is a basis exchange graph of a matroid.
+To avoid the situation that there are no edges we restrict ourselves to the situation where $G$ is a connected graph with $n>1$ nodes.

 Let us first prove that Algorithm~\ref{algo:label} stops with a correct result.
-Our analysis relies once more on Mauerer's characterisation; see Theorem~\ref{thm:Maurer}.
+Our analysis relies once more on Maurer's characterisation; see Theorem~\ref{thm:Maurer}.
 The graph $G$ violates condition (\ref{it:Maurer3}) if the procedure terminates in line 4.
-The interval condition (\ref{it:Maurer1}) guarantees that there are two nodes $x_1$, $x_2$ in the common neighbour subgraph of $u$ and $\hat v$ that form a square subgraph whenever $G$ is a basis exchange graph.
+The interval condition (\ref{it:Maurer1}) guarantees, if $G$ is a basis exchange graph, that there are two nodes $x_1$, $x_2$ in the common neighbour subgraph of $u$ and $\hat v$, such that the four nodes form a square.
 Hence, $(x_1,x_2)$ is a nonedge and $W$ is nonempty in that case.
 We conclude that the interval condition is violated if the procedure terminates in line 19.
 Clearly, the algorithm stops at line 24 when either a common neighbour subgraph violates (\ref{it:Maurer1}) or the labelling is incorrect.
 If the graph $G$ is a basis exchange graph, then the node $v$ and its neighbourhood have a valid labelling, and by Corollary~\ref{cor:extlabelling} the labelling has a unique extension that is given by the exchange property, which is reflected in line 21.
-Thus if the node labelling of $G$ is incorrect then $G$ is not a basis exchange graph of a matroid.
+Thus, if the node labelling of $G$ is incorrect then $G$ is not a basis exchange graph of a matroid.

 Our next goal is to show that $G$ is the basis exchange graph of a matroid with bases $\smallSetOf{\ell(v)}{v\in V}$ whenever the algorithm terminates in line 25.
-The algorithm stops in line 24 or earlier whenever $G$ violets (\ref{it:Maurer1}), and in line 4 if (\ref{it:Maurer3}) is violated.
-Note that a labelling is valid whenever $\ell(v)-\ell(w)$ is of size one is equivalent to $(v,w)$ is an edge of $G$. in that case the labelling reflects distances via
+The algorithm stops in line 24 or earlier whenever $G$ violates (\ref{it:Maurer1}), and in line 4 if (\ref{it:Maurer3}) is violated.
+Notice that a labelling is valid if the size of the set $\ell(v)-\ell(w)$ is one if and only if $(v,w)$ is an edge of $G$.
+In that case the labelling reflects distances via

 It is easy to see that valid labels of nodes in a square are of the form